panji56/mini_form_api/api_setup.md

 6. on cmd type 'py manage.py runserver' to start the server
 7. open browser then type 'http://localhost:8000/forum to access the main page

+after this go to click 'mini_form_api' after 'panji56/' to see the usage of mini forum api

 Via ZIP Project:
 1. open github, https://github.com/panji56/mini_form_api
 2. click 'Code' and click 'Download ZIP'